Alfresco/docs-alfresco/desktop-sync/latest/index.md

 The new feature introduced in v1.8 is:

 * Admins can centrally configure the content to hide from users
+* Admins can configure what users have to sync by pre-selecting the sync folders
+* Admins can disable the content selection dialog via the `syncui.enableManageContent` property
+* Admins can change the default timezone used in the log file to a local timezone instead of `UTC`

 This complements features added in the previous release: